Canterbury-Bankstown Bulldogs: History

-From 2010, Canterbury-Bankstown returned to the name Canterbury-Bankstown Bulldogs.
-The Canterbury-Bankstown club celebrated its 75th anniversary in 2010.
+From 2010, Canterbury returned to the name Canterbury-Bankstown Bulldogs.
+The Canterbury club celebrated its 75th anniversary in 2010.

 In the 2012 NRL season, Canterbury finished first on the competition ladder to take out their first minor premiership since 1994.
-They made it to the grand final, losing to Melbourne 14-4.
+They made it to the grand final, losing to Melbourne 14–4.

 In May 2013, former Netball New Zealand chief executive Raelene Castle was appointed CEO, the first female in the NRL's history.
-They finished the regular season sixth on the ladder and bowed out in the semi final.
+They finished the regular season sixth on the ladder and bowed out in the semi-final.

-In 2014, Canterbury-Bankstown made history by winning three consecutive games by one point, from Round 5 to Round 7.
+In 2014, Canterbury made history by winning three consecutive games by one point, from Round 5 to Round 7.
 They finished runners up to South Sydney in the 2014 NRL Grand Final.
 Canterbury reached the grand final after winning three sudden death finals matches against Melbourne, Manly-Warringah and Penrith.

 On 10 August 2017, Canterbury announced Rugby League World Cup CEO Andrew Hill as the replacement for outgoing boss Raelene Castle.
 On the appointment, chairman Ray Dib noted that "Andrew was appointed from a very strong list of candidates and has exceptional experience in the game of rugby league."

 In September 2017, Canterbury announced that former premiership winning player Dean Pay would be the new coach at the club starting in 2018.

 The 2018 NRL season started off badly for Canterbury with the club only winning 3 of its first 10 matches.
 In May 2018, the new Canterbury board admitted that they would not be able to make any major signings until the end of the 2021 season due to the salary cap drama engulfing the club.
 The issue with the salary cap problems involved the previous administration and former coach Des Hasler who signed numerous players on back ended deals.
 In the wake of the scandal, the club was forced to offload players to free up room in the cap.
 This resulted in Moses Mbye departing for the Wests Tigers and star recruit Aaron Woods being sold to Cronulla after only signing with Canterbury months prior.
-On 16 June 2018, Canterbury suffered a humiliating 32-10 loss to the Gold Coast Titans at Belmore, in the press conference coach Dean Pay said "Physically, we just weren't good enough.
+On 16 June 2018, Canterbury suffered a humiliating 32–10 loss to the Gold Coast Titans at Belmore, in the press conference coach Dean Pay said "Physically, we just weren't good enough.
 The way they turned up, the way they trained during the week wasn't good enough, I feel sorry for the fans".